 The inference for preferable architectures is executed in the latent space $\mathcal{Z}$.
 Given an initial discrete architecture $\alpha$, we first obtain its continuous representation $z$ by the encoder.
 Note that $z$ is not the optimal point from the view of the predictor $f_{\rm ICNN}(z)$.
 Then, by moving $z$ along the gradient direction of $f_{\rm ICNN}$, we obtain a probably better architecture representation $z'$ as

-where $\eta$ is a reasonably small step size.\footnote{In the architecture optimization phase, random noise is injected to the architecture representation $z$ to explore the search space, i.e., $z \leftarrow z + \varepsilon \mathcal{N}(0,I)$, where $\varepsilon$ is the parameter to control the variance.} The process of \eqref{eq:gradient_ascent} can be performed multiple times by iteratively assigning a new $z$, thereby we obtain a set of new architecture representations $\{ z' \}$.
-Given each $z'$, we get a discrete architecture by the decoder.
-Note that, $\alpha'$ is better than $\alpha$ at least in the prediction of $f$, and this is the way to continuously obtain (probably) better architectures.
+where $\eta$ is a reasonably small step size.
+The process of \eqref{eq:gradient_ascent} can be performed multiple times by iteratively assigning a new $z$, thereby we obtain a set of new architecture representations $\{ z' \}$.
+Given each $z'$, we obtain a discrete architecture by the decoder.
+Note that, $\alpha'$ is better than $\alpha$, at least it is in the prediction of $f$, and this is the way for CR-LSO to continuously obtain (probably) better architectures.